saschawildgrube/checklisthq/www/_source/wdk/scaffolds/websites/dynamic/templates/readme.txt

 - Add corresponding content htm or txt files in /_source/content/en/
 - Start to implement the layout of your site by changing and adding files in /_source/layout/
 - Run through /_source/website_$$$websitename$$$.inc.
-Change general configuration settings and modify the implementation of callback functions.
+Change general configuration settings and modify the implementation of overloaded functions.
   You will find some hints in source code comments.

 You may also want to explore the debug mode of your new website: